lsfernandes92/hell-triangle/README.md

 Ruby comes by default in Mac OS Sierra and El Capitan.
 If not, it will be easy after we already installed **Homebrew**.

 `$ brew install ruby`

 This should install the lastest version of Ruby

 Sometimes you need to update it using some third party Ruby Manager.
 Check out the references of these third party [Managers for Ruby](https://www.ruby-lang.org/en/documentation/installation/) under _Installers_ topic.

+### Bundler
+Bundler provides a consistent environment for Ruby projects by tracking and installing the exact gems and versions that are needed.

+Bundler is an exit from dependency hell, and ensures that the gems you need are present in development, staging, and production.
+Starting work on a project is as simple as bundle install.

+After installing ruby tap `gem install bundler`

 ## Running the example